 - Write a query to display pname of all records.
-Sort all records by pname. (use order by clause) - Write a query to display cname and ccity of all records.
-Sort by ccity in descending order.
-Write a query to display saledt and total sale on - III.
+Sort all records by pname. (use order by clause) - II.
+Write a query to display chame and ccity of all records.
+Sort by ccity in descending order. - III.
 Write a query to display saledt and total sale on the date. - IV.
-Write a query to display saledt and total sale on the date labeled as sale of all items. - Write a query to display saledt and total sale on the date sold after 01-sep-2016. - Write a query to display saledt and total sale on the date labeled as sale of all items other than DVD. - VII.
+Write a query to display saledt and total sale on the date labeled as sale of all items. - V. Write a query to display saledt and total sale on the date sold after 01-sep-2016. - VI.
+Write a query to display saledt and total sale on the date labeled as sale of all items other than - VII.
 Write a query to display total number of customers who purchase pen.
 7. Single Row Functions: Date Function, Numeric and Character Function

-- I. Write a query to display system date - Write a query to display the system date by rounding it to next month. - III.
-Write a query to display the system date by rounding it to next year. - IV.
-Write a query to display the last date of the system date. - Write a query to display the next date of system date which is Friday.
+- Write a query to display system date - II.
+Write a query to display the system date by rounding it to next month. - Write a query to display the system date by rounding it to next year. - Write a query to display the last date of the system date. - Write a query to display the next date of system date which is Friday.

 - VI.
 Write a query to display sale date and date after 02 months from sale date. - VII.
 Write a query to display system date, sale date and months between two dates. - VIII.
-Write a query to display the greatest date between sale date and system date, name it as BIG, also display sale date and SYSDATE. - IX.
-Write a query to display the least date between sale date and system date name it as SMALL, also display sale date and SYSDATE. - Write a query to display the product name along with the rounded value of product cost for х. - Write a query to display cname in uppercase, Write a query to display cname in uppercase, XI. - XII. lowercase, titlecase from cust table where customer name is "rohan" - XIII.
+Write a query to display the greatest date between sale date and system date, name it as BIG, also display sale date and SYSDATE - Write a query to display the least date between sale date and system date name it as SMALL, also display sale date and SYSDATE. - Write a query to display the product name along with the rounded value of product cost for - with the tollided value of product cost for product name is "Pencil".

+Write a query to display product cost along with MOD value if divided by 5.

+Write a query to display cname in uppercase, XI. - XII. lowercase, titlecase from cust table where - customer name is "rohan".
 Write a query to display all concatenated value of cname, ccity by converting cname into titlecase and ccity into uppercase. - XIV.
-Write a query to display the first 3 characters of - cname.
-Write a query to display the position of 'm' in the XV. - cname of the customer whose name is "samhita".
-Write a query to display the length of all customer XVI. names. - XVII.
+Write a query to display the first 3 characters of - write a query to display the mst 5 characters of chame.
+Write a query to display the position of 'm' in the cname of the customer whose name is "samhita".
+Write a query to display the length of all customer - XVI. names. - XVII.
 PAD # character in left of product cost to a total width of 5 character position.

 8. Group Functions and Set Functions

-- Write a query to display the total count of T. customer. - Write a query to display the minimum cost of II. product. - Write a query to display average value of product cost rounded to 2nd decimal places.
+- Write a query to display the total count of customer. - II.
+Write a query to display the minimum cost of product. - Write a query to display average value of product cost rounded to 2nd decimal places.
 III. - IV.
-Write a query to display product name with total sale detail in descending order. - V. Write a query to display product name, sale date and total amount collected for the product. - Write a query to display sale date and total sale date wise which was sold after VT - "14-jul-2016".
-Write a query to display the customer name who VII. belongs to those places whose name is having 'i' or'p'.
+Write a query to display product name with total sale detail in descending order. - V. Write a query to display product name, sale date and total amount collected for the product. - Write a query to display sale date and total sale date wise which was sold after V/T - "14-jul-2016".
+Write a query to display the customer name who VII. belongs to those places whose name is having 'i' or 'p'.

-- Write a query to display customer name who belongs to a city whose name contains characters 'c' and whose name contains character VIII. 'a'. - Write a query to display the customer name who does not belong to 'pune'.
+- Write a query to display customer name who belongs to a city whose name contains characters 'c' and whose name contains character - Write a query to display the customer name who does not belong to 'pune'.
 IX.